Nest Hub Max review - Google Assistant display with a security camera baked inside

 Putting this device together is remarkably simple, a hallmark of Google tech.
 If you don't already have a Google Home device, you'll want to download the app and then allow it to walk you through setting up the Hub Max, including its Wi-Fi connection.
 It does this very well, even asking you if you'd like to sign up for features like Voice Match.
 And you don't have to sign up for any of them.

-If you already have a Google Home account and Google devices then you'll just add the Hub to your account via the app.
-It will also walk you through the set up.
-If you haven't signed up for Voice Match then you can do this here as well.
+If you already have a Google Home account and Google devices, then you'll just add the Hub to your account via the app.
+It will also walk you through the setup.
+If you haven't signed up for Voice Match, you can also do this here.

 The Nest Hub Max needs to connect to Wi-Fi to work and link to Google accounts, and Nest AwareGearBrain

 The Hub Max's touchscreen works really nicely, and we liked how easy it was to launch and — crucially — turn off the camera.
-We did test the camera through the app, which has a 127-degree, wide angle lens giving you a huge view into a space.
-It also support motion tracking, akin to what the Facebook Portal can do, following people in the frame as they move.
+We did test the camera through the app, which has a 127-degree, wide-angle lens giving you a huge view into space.
+It also supports motion tracking, akin to what the Facebook Portal can do, following people in the frame as they move.

 Turning off the camera and microphone is done through a switch on the back of the Nest Hub MaxGearBrain

-The camera also has a switch which turns the camera off — but it isn't a physical slider, like on the Lenovo Smart Display, where you can see the camera covered.
-Still, the device glows green on a light at the top right of the camera lens when someone has the feature active — so you know if the camera is on or not.
+The camera also has a switch that turns the camera off — but it isn't a physical slider, like on the Lenovo Smart Display, where you can see the camera covered.
+Still, the device glows green on a light at the top right of the camera lens when someone has the active feature — so you know if the camera is on.

 Crucial to note, though, you have to pay for some of these features.
-Nest Hub Max comes with a free trial of the security camera for a month, after that you have to pay for accessing video history.
-This is all part of the the revamped Nest Aware, available on all Nest devices starting in 2020.
-(Note: Nest users have to move their Nest account to a Google account to use this feature.)
+Nest Hub Max comes with a free trial of the security camera for a month; after that, you must pay to access video history.
+This is all part of the revamped Nest Aware, available on all Nest devices.
+(Note: To use this feature, Nest users must move their Nest account to a Google account.)

 Storage service, after 30 days, is available through two new plans — which replace existing plans in 2020.
-The first is $6 a month, or $60 a year, with 30 days of video history, and the second is a plan called Nest Aware Plus for $12 a month or $120 a year, that stores video for 60 days.
-This latter plan also records 24/7 for 10 days, if you want that kind of coverage.
+The first is $6 a month, or $60 a year, with 30 days of video history, and the second is a plan called Nest Aware Plus for $12 a month, or $120 a year, that stores videos for 60 days.
+This latter plan also records 24/7 for 10 days if you want that kind of coverage.

-Both plans support event-based recording, which starts recording if the camera detects something, or hears a sound, such as a carbon monoxide monitor.
-However, Google notes that the Hub Max, which we reviewed, will not support sound detection of smoke alarms.
+Both plans support event-based recording, which starts recording if the camera detects something or hears a sound, such as a carbon monoxide monitor.
+However, Google notes that the Hub Max we reviewed will not support sound detection of smoke alarms.

 The Nest Hub Max features a camera with a 127-degree wide angle lensGearBrain

 One of Google's selling points for the Nest Hub Max is its use as a photo frame, accessing your Google images and rotating them through the display.
-The photos are seen through a new feature called Ambient EQ, which reads the light in the room and adjusts the brightness of the screen.
-Lit through this light, photos look almost printed, rather than displayed.
-You can also adjust the screen yourself manually, increasing or decreasing the light.
-I often found the light just not as bright as I'd like, and would manually increase it.
+The photos are seen through a new feature called Ambient EQ, which reads the room's light and adjusts the screen's brightness.
+Lit through this light, photos look almost printed rather than displayed.
+You can also manually adjust the screen, increasing or decreasing the light.
+I often found the light just not as bright as I'd like, and I would manually increase it.

 The Hub Max integrates easily with all your other Google Home devices.
-It immediately picked up with my account, and knew, for example, that I preferred the John Legend voice which started speaking out of the Hub Max.
+It immediately picked up with my account, and I knew, for example, that I preferred the John Legend voice, which started speaking out of the Hub Max.